Palasinaz Lakes: Path: Lakes - Corno Bussola

 The route continues along the entire length of the crest, up to the destination.
 On the ridge it is possible to see edelweiss bushes, typical of high altitudes.

-On the summit of the Corno Bussola (or Mont de Boussolaz), the highest elevation in the area (3022 m), there is a large metal cross made up of 24 cubic elements, at the base of which is the summit register.
+On the summit of the Corno Bussola (or Mont de Boussolaz, in French), the highest elevation in the area (3022 m), there is a large metal cross made up of 24 cubic elements, at the base of which is the summit register.
 Trekkers can fill it in, leaving a message for future hikers.
 From the top it is also possible to view other important mountains such as the Matterhorn, Mont Blanc, Gran Paradiso, and many others.

-Curiosities (Lago di Bringuez)
+Curiosities (Bringuez Lake)

-In addition to the five main lakes, the nearby Bringuez Lake at an altitude of 2,519 m, is located immediately to the east of Punta Guà and to the west of Monte Quiapa.
-The "Bocchet" pass or Colle di Bringuez (2,664m) - south-east of the Corno Bussola and immediately north of the lake - acts as a connection between the Palasinaz Lakes.
+In addition to the five main lakes, the nearby Bringuez Lake at an altitude of 2,519 m, is located immediately to the east of Pointe Goà and to the west of Mont Quiapa.
+The "Bocchet" pass or Bringuez Pass (2,664m) - south-east of the Corno Bussola and immediately north of the lake - acts as a connection between the Palasinaz Lakes.

 Situated at the bottom of a grassy hollow, enclosed by high rock walls, the lake is a deep basin of rather large dimensions.
 The latter is further accentuated by the steepness of the depression.

 It is possible to reach Bringuez Lake by trail number 3, which starts 1,435 m above sea level, along the road between Brusson and Estoul, and reaches the lake in three to three and a half hours, climbing first to the village of Bringuez at 1889 m above sea level before continuing to the Chavanne alpine pasture.
 However, it is a rather steep itinerary with a considerable difference in altitude.
 For this reason, it is not recommended to visit the area when weather warnings in the area are present, especially if there are southerly winds.

-According to popular legends, the lake is also called 'The Black Lake of Bringuez' and was known as one of the many "witches' lakes".
+According to popular legends, the lake is also called The Black Lake of Bringuez and was known as one of the many "witches' lakes".
 Due to the almost vertical walls surrounding the lake and the particular exposure to the air from the south, violent thunderstorms can easily occur.
 These are caused by the warm and humid southerly currents that can condense and form clouds, rain and hail.

 It is said that the lake was inhabited by witches with long hair, that would create clouds and hail, evidenced by the fact that sometimes hairs were found in the grains.
 A piglet was responsible for driving the storm over the cultivated fields, causing immense damage.